-Fenugreek works by slowing down stomach emptying and delaying carbohydrate and fat absorption.
+Fenugreek works by slowing stomach emptying and delaying carb and fat absorption.
 This translates into decreased appetite and better blood sugar control.

-A study of 18 healthy obese people found that consuming 8 grams of fiber from fenugreek reduced appetite more effectively than 4 grams of fiber from fenugreek.
+A study of 18 healthy people with obesity found that consuming 8 grams of fiber from fenugreek reduced appetite more effectively than 4 grams of fiber from fenugreek.
 Participants also felt fuller and ate less at the next meal (

 Moreover, it seems that fenugreek could help people decrease their fat intake.

-Additionally, a review of 12 randomized controlled studies found that fenugreek has blood sugar-lowering and cholesterol-lowering properties (
+Additionally, a review of 12 randomized controlled studies found that fenugreek has blood-sugar- and cholesterol-lowering properties (

 Research has shown that fenugreek is safe and has few or no side effects (

-Summary Fenugreek is a plant rich in galactomannan fiber.
-This soluble fiber helps reduce appetite by increasing satiety levels, slowing stomach emptying and delaying carbohydrate and fat absorption.
+Fenugreek seeds contain galactomannan fiber.
+This soluble fiber helps reduce appetite by increasing fullness levels, slowing stomach emptying, and delaying carb and fat absorption.

-In one study, 83 overweight people experienced a significant reduction in body weight and fat after taking a supplement containing 3 grams of glucomannan and 300 mg of calcium carbonate for two months (
+In one study, 83 people with overweight experienced a significant reduction in body weight and fat after taking a supplement containing 3 grams of glucomannan and 300 mg of calcium carbonate for 2 months (

-In a larger study, 176 overweight participants were randomized to receive three different glucomannan supplements or a placebo while on a calorie-restricted diet.
+In a larger study, 176 participants with overweight were randomized to receive three different glucomannan supplements or a placebo while on a calorie-restricted diet.

-Those who received any of the glucomannan supplements experienced significant weight loss compared to those taking the placebo (
+Those who received any of the glucomannan supplements experienced significant weight loss compared with those taking the placebo (

-Moreover, glucomannan may help decrease the absorption of protein and fats, feed the friendly bacteria in the gut, help regulate blood sugar levels and reduce total as well as LDL cholesterol (
+Moreover, glucomannan may help decrease the absorption of protein and fats, feed the friendly bacteria in the gut, help regulate blood sugar levels, and reduce total and LDL (bad) cholesterol (

-Glucomannan is considered safe and it is generally well tolerated.
+Glucomannan is considered safe and generally well tolerated.
 However, it may start expanding before reaching the stomach, making it a choking hazard.
-Therefore, it is important to take it with 1–2 glasses of water or other liquid (
+Therefore, it’s important to take it with one to two glasses of water or other liquid (

-Start at 1 gram three times a day, 15 minutes to 1 hour before a meal (
+Start at 1 gram 3 times a day, 15 minutes to 1 hour before a meal (

 Glucomannan is one of the most effective types of fiber for weight loss.
-This soluble fiber forms a viscous gel, which delays fat and carbohydrate absorption.
+This soluble fiber forms a viscous gel, which delays fat and carb absorption.
 When taken before meals, it can help suppress appetite.

 Gymnema sylvestre is an herb most commonly known for its anti-diabetic properties.
-However, it could also help with weight loss.
+However, it could also aid weight loss.

 Its active compounds, known as gymnemic acids, have been shown to block the sweetness of food.
 In other words, consuming Gymnema sylvestre can reduce the taste of sugar in the mouth and fight sugar cravings (

-In fact, a study that tested the effects of Gymnema sylvestre on people who were fasting found those who took it had lower appetite levels and were more likely to limit their food intake compared to those who did not take the supplement (
+In fact, a study that tested the effects of Gymnema sylvestre on people who were fasting found those who took it had lower appetite levels and were more likely to limit their food intake, compared with those who did not take the supplement (

-One of the studies showed that this supplement helped animals maintain their weight while they were fed a high-fat diet for ten weeks (
+One of the studies showed that this supplement helped animals maintain their weight while they were fed a high fat diet for 10 weeks (

 Another study demonstrated that Gymnema sylvestre could block the digestion of fat and even increase its excretion from the body (